jspsych/jsPsych/docs/tutorials/rt-task.md

 };
 ```

-!!! info
+??? info "Info: Randomizing timeline variables"
     In a timeline variables procedure, when `randomize_order` is `true` and `repetitions` is greater than 1, the  trial order will be re-randomized on each repetition through the `timeline_variables` array.
 This means that there will be some constraints on the randomization of all trials in the procedure.

-    For example, if a `timeline_variables` array contains one trial per stimulus, then the same stimulus could occur twice in a row (since it could be at the end of one repetition and the start of the next one), but it could not be repeated more than twice in a row, regardless of the number of repetitions.
+    For example, if a `timeline_variables` array contains one trial per stimulus, then the same stimulus could occur twice in a row (since it could be at the end of one repetition and the start of the next one), but it could not be repeated more than twice in a row, regardless of the number of `repetitions`.

-    If you don't want to constrain the randomization in this way, you could use the `sample` parameter with the `fixed-repetitions` option: this will combine all the repeitions of your `timeline_variables` array into one larger array, and then randomize the whole thing.
-You can read more about the randomization, repetition, and sampling options for timeline variables in the [Timeline documentation](../overview/timeline.md)).
+    If you want to repeat your `timeline_variables` array but randomize across all trials, you could use the `sample` parameter with the `fixed-repetitions` option: this will combine all the repeitions of your `timeline_variables` array into one larger array, and then randomize the whole thing.
+You can read more about the randomization, repetition, and sampling options for timeline variables in the [Timeline Variables documentation](../overview/timeline.md#timeline-variables).

 ??? example "The complete code so far"